kuc2477/news/docs/quickstarts/concepts.rst

 -------
-``Backend`` serves as an interface between your models and rest of *News* components, for example, ``Scheduler`` or ``Reporter``. *News* currently supports *Django* and *SQLAlchemy* models out of the box.
+``Backend`` serves as an interface between your models and rest of *News* components, for example, ``Scheduler`` or ``Reporter``. *News* currently supports *Django* and *SQLAlchemy* backends out of the box.

 Reporter